rhel-labs/instruqt/image-mode-basics/02-deploy-an-image/assignment.md

 virsh start bootc
 ```

+Attach to the console of the VM running our container image
+===

 Next, attach to the console.
 Switch to the [button label="VM console" background="#ee0000" color="#c7c7c7"](tab-1) tab.

 > [!NOTE]